-If you’re looking for a definition of healthcare administration, it’s a career field that involves managing public health systems, healthcare systems and hospital networks.
+If you’re looking for a definition on what is healthcare administration, look no further: it’s a career field that involves managing public health systems, healthcare systems and hospital networks.

 Healthcare administrators may be responsible for managing an entire facility, specializing in overseeing a specific clinical department (such as finance, budgeting or human resources) or managing a medical practice for doctors.